uma-pi1/kge/README.md

 ## How to cite

-If you use LibKGE, please cite the following publication:
+Please cite the following publication to refer to the experimental study about the impact of training methods on KGE performance:

 ```
 @inproceedings{